Methodology overview

 Warning

-The default implementation of the concepts presented here are implemented with Keras and
+The default implementation of the concepts presented here are implemented with Keras.

 code inherits its features, so in this document we avoid the discussion of